 For the duration of this Agreement, the City shall contribute to the Firemen, Policemen and Fire Alarm Operators Pension Fund a sum equal to triple the employee's contribution to such fund; provided that, in no case shall the City's contribution exceed 18.5% of an employees salary, longevity, premium pay, incentive pay, and overtime pay.

-Service Retirement: Upon completion of twenty-five (25) or more years of Vesting Service and attainment of age fifty (50) or more, a former member shall receive a Pension equal to two and one-half (2.50%) percent, multiplied by Credited Service.
+Service Retirement: Upon the completion of twenty (20) of more years of Vesting Service and age forty five (45) or more years of Vesting Service and attainment of age fifty (50) or more, a former member shall receive a Pension equal to two and one-half (2.50%) percent, multiplied by Credited Service.

-Deferred Retirement: Upon completion of ten (10) but less than twenty-five (25) years of Vesting Service, and attainment of age fifty (50) or more, a former Member shall receive a Pension equal to two and one-half (2.50%) percent, multiplied by Credited Service, multiplied by Final Wages.
+Deferred Retirement: Upon completion of ten (10) but less than twenty (20) years of Vesting Service and age fifty (50) or more, a former Member shall receive a Pension equal to two and one-half (2.50%) percent, multiplied by Credited Service, multiplied by Final Wages.

 For more complete pension information, visit the El Paso Fire and Police Pension website by clicking here.

 The City of El Paso's Tuition Assistance Program encourages employee personal and professional development by sharing educational costs with those employees who have successfully completed their original probation, and in turn retain a skillful workforce.

 Each year, employees can obtain Tuition Assistance for Degree, Certifications, Continuing Education, and Books & Equipment.

 Veterans Education Benefits